January, consumers spent $700 million using their credit cards increasing the amount of outstanding credit card debt to $1.029

 2. Follow a Proven Plan

-can help you avoid carrying a lifelong financial burden.
-You should keep track of your debt and maintain a budget of your monthly expenses to determine
+a lifelong burden of credit card debt.
+Keep track of your debt and maintain a budget of your monthly expenses to determine

 your financial needs.
-And reduce unnecessary spending to avoid getting deeper into debt or maxing
+Reduce unnecessary spending to avoid getting deeper into debt or maxing out your credit limit.

-3.

 Use a Debt Reduction Strategy

-credit counseling agency will setup a payment plan with your creditors and charge you a monthly fee of $35.00 to $50.00 for
+A credit counseling agency can setup a payment plan with

-of time and money.
+debt can save you a significant amount of time and money.